fernando-mc/fernandomc.com/content/posts/!draft_password-hashing-vs-encryption-wave-g.md

 **"What's the big deal Fernando?
 'Encrypted' Sounds pretty safe to me!"**

 Sure, encryption is a great security tool to use - in the right scenarios it helps protect a variety of data.
 Unfortunately, the 'encrypt' in the 'encrypted  passwords' means 'you can see what this says if you have the right key'.
-Now for data that needs to be viewed in it's original form like social security numbers, financial records and health information encryption is great.
+Now for data that needs to be viewed in its original form like social security numbers, financial records and health information, encryption is great.
 This is because you can't hash it - the data itself needs to be viewed and used in a way that is usable and `$2a$10$NUmYqTAyqpIY/SptQ9Y8yuFhs2fqAPVH1F9qDqu3tUghQz.hvuvtq` looks as much like your social security number as it does mine.

 Passwords are different. *Passwords should only ever be stored as a hash*.
 Every time that there is a password data breach it is a big deal.
 It means that all the people who didn't use a unique enough password are at risk of having their _other_ accounts breached.

 It's frustrating to spend so much time trying to help Wave G understand my concerns and address the issue and see no real movement towards a fix.
-My most recent interaction with Wave G before they linked me to the article about how they handled passwords was speaking with a Wave G representative on the phone who knew what password hashing was and why it was important.
-He said he would to bring it to the attention of relevant people internally.
-But unfortunately someone higher up must have said "nah, the security of our customers isn't a priority."
+My most recent interaction with Wave G (before they linked me to the article about how they handled passwords) was speaking with a Wave G representative on the phone who knew what password hashing was and the reasons for it.
+So there must be people at Wave G who understand the importance of the issues I brought up, and hopefully they’ll be able to make improvements to these practices in the future.